SKPVenkataSDeepthi/Data-AI-ML-Playground/Drivendata Wildlife Conservation Challenge/README.md

 One Repository.
 One Challenge.
 Countless Lessons.

-Every repository on my GitHub represents more than code—it's a milestone in becoming a stronger AI Engineer.
+Every repository on my GitHub represents more than code, it's a milestone in becoming a stronger AI Engineer.

 Thanks for exploring this project.
 If something here sparks an idea, teaches you something new, or inspires a conversation, then this repository has already achieved more than a competition submission ever could.